 Leave the home decor trends and fads to Pinterest.
 You are buying a home to live in, not a stage for a photo shoot.

-Major home decor trends usually only last a few years before they become outdated.
+Keep in mind that major home decor trends usually only last a few years before they become outdated.

 Clayton sells a farmhouse style double wide called The Lulamae for $120,000.
 It is a huge hit with shiplap and distressed surfaces but will it still be trendy in 10 years?
-Will it be easy to replace?

 Best Interior Upgrades When Buying a New Manufactured Home